 Trace Florescence Labeling

-One possibility to overcome the shortcomings of intrinsic fluorescence, which critically depends of the amount of naturally occurring tryptophan, is Trace Fluorescence Labeling (TFL).
-A new protocol allows easy and rapid labeling of 0.1% of samples with a variety of fluorescent dyes immediately prior to crystallization.
+One possibility to overcome the shortcomings of intrinsic fluorescence, which critically depends on the amount of naturally occurring tryptophan, is Trace Fluorescence Labeling (TFL).
+There are established protocols that include the rapid labeling of 0.1% of samples with a variety of fluorescent dyes immediately prior to crystallization.
 In addition to a significantly enhanced signal to noise ratio over intrinsic fluorescence, multiple labeling can be used to verify the presence of multi-subunit complexes in the crystal.

 Sensitive Crystal Detection with MFI